 - Healthy Eating and the DASH Diet: http://www.nhlbi.nih.gov/health/health-topics/topics/dash/

-- National Cholesterol Education Program guidelines for lowering cholesterol levels: http://www.nhlbi.nih.gov/health-pro/guidelines/current/cholesterol-guidelines/
+- National Cholesterol Education Program guidelines for lowering cholesterol levels: http://www.nhlbi.nih.gov/health-pro/guidelines/current/cholesterol-guidelines/ [Link no longer available]

 - Dietary Approach Significantly Lowers Blood Pressure (news release): http://www.nih.gov/news/pr/apr97/nhlbi-16.htm